 - Camera control from radar, slew-to-cue and video-based tracking

 - Mission recording of radar video, tracks, AIS, video and navigation data

 - Simulation and training

 A feature of many USVs is their ability to navigate round obstacles autonomously.
 While the position of stationary objects such as land and buoys may be known ahead of deployment, the dynamic position of other ships and vehicles must be sensed as the USV moves.
 Radar is fundamental to detecting potential obstacles at significant ranges.
 Extracting and tracking targets from radar video is a core competence of Cambridge Pixel.

-Many USV applications require the ability to send track data and/or radar video data back from the USV to a "mothership", via a wireless link.
-The link between the USV and mothership may typically be a low bandwidth microwave or satellite connection.
-Sending radar video data can therefore be a significant challenge.
-However, Cambridge Pixel's SPx software provides the ability to pre-process and compress radar video data prior to transmission, allowing the radar video to be squeezed into the available bandwidth.
+Many USV applications require the ability to send radar video, track data and camera video back from the USV to a "mothership", via a wireless link.
+The link between the USV and mothership may typically be a low bandwidth microwave or satellite connection, presenting a significant challenge for reliable data sending.
+Cambridge Pixel has software modules that allow the best use to be made of the available bandwidth.

-A very general view of a USV system is shown below.
-The USV may be fitted with a number of sensors, generally including radar.
-Local processing of those sensors may include target tracking, compression, recording and network transmission.
 On the mothership, receipt and display of the data sent from the USV is a fundamental requirement.
 It may also be necessary to control the local processing on the USV, and possibly also the sensors themselves, remotely.
-Cambridge Pixel has field-proven software components that can provide each of these capabilities.
+Cambridge Pixel has field-proven software components that can provide each of these capabilities too.